Sphere Magazine

 Newton's formula for gravity Newton's formula for gravity

-See the formula for centrifugal force below and note the similarities with Newton’s formula for gravitational force.
-It is widely assumed that planets in orbit are subject to two forces: Gravity and a reactivate centrifugal force and that they must be approximately equal in order for a planet to maintain its orbit.
+See the formula for centrifugal force below left and note the similarities with Newton’s formula for gravitational force below right.
+It is widely assumed (thanks to Leibniz) that planets in orbit are subject to two forces: Gravity and a reactivate centrifugal force and that they must be approximately equal in order for a planet to maintain its orbit.
+This assumption is in order to comply with Newton's third law.
+Newton, however, dismissed this concept in his paper 'Principia' and concluded that planets in orbit are subject only to gravity.

 Gravitational Direction